How To Save Money On Gas This Winter

 10) Change your oil type and get a winter tune-up.

-As weather cools, it is your cue to get your car tuned up.
-Ensuring your vehicle is running efficiently will ensure the best mileage.
-Have your mechanic check for any leaky gas caps, fluids, change your oil and check the battery and wheel alignment.
+As the weather cools down, it’s important to get your car tuned up.
+This will ensure that your vehicle is running efficiently and give you the best mileage possible.
+Make sure to have your mechanic check for any leaky gas caps, fluids, and also change your oil.
+Additionally, have them check the battery and wheel alignment.

 11) Cool it on the amenities.